pawel-id/bir1/README.md

 # GUS REGON service #

-This is how I imagine client to [GUS](stat.gov.pl) REGON service as described in [documentation](http://bip.stat.gov.pl/dzialalnosc-statystyki-publicznej/rejestr-regon/interfejsyapi/jak-skorzystac-informacja-dla-podmiotow-komercyjnych/).
-Unfortunately it doesn't work.
+This is how I imagine client to [GUS REGON service](http://bip.stat.gov.pl/dzialalnosc-statystyki-publicznej/rejestr-regon/interfejsyapi/jak-skorzystac-informacja-dla-podmiotow-komercyjnych/) should work.
+Unfortunately it doesn't.

 ## the problem ##
 The code supplied tries to login into service using demo public key.
 Expected result is session id, but insted it retunrs error.

-I think that implementation of the service is a bit not standard.
-But I don't know how to tweak my code to run properly.
-Is it possible anyway?
+I think that implementation of the provided service is a bit not standard.
+This is the reason that simple approach fails.
+Is is possible anyway to tweak it somehow to run?

 ## working examples ##